buckleylab/Buckley_lab_protocols/Using_the_server/getting_started_on_server.md

    - Click 'Save' so that you don't have to retype every time
    - Click 'Open' to log in

+Tips:
-Tips: To save yourself a little time when you login, load your saved session, go to Connection > Data, then type your username into the auto-login username box, then save the session again.
-Also, you can double click a saved session and it will automatically start.
+* Auto-username: To save yourself a little time when you login, load your saved session, go to Connection > Data, then type your username into the auto-login username box, then save the session again.
+* Double click a saved session and it will automatically start.

 ## Install Anaconda
 Anaconda is used to create environments on the server.
 An environment is an independent instance of whatever programs and package versions you need for a given project.
 This way you can have two or more versions of the same software installed in different environments but they won't interfere with one-another.